xx468/replication-code-for-paper-title/README.md

 Authors:Fuchao Zheng , Wendian Zhu , Jinghan Zhang , Shenglai Yin , Qinghui You , Qiwu Hu , Chaoyang Fang , Yong Ge  , Kunlin Yang , Guofang Xu
 Journal/Status: Ecological Informatics

 Brief Description: This repository contains the complete code and data used to generate all analyses, models, figures, and statistical results in the paper " Oxygen Availability Shapes Eukaryotic Plankton Assembly and Coalescences in River-Lake Ecotones".
-This study primarily investigates [Describe the core research content in 1-2 sentences, e.g., the impact of climate change on the distribution of a certain species].
+This study primarily investigates the impact of oxygen on the structure and aggregation of eukaryotic microbial communities.

 ├── README.md                   # This file
-├── LICENSE                     # Open-source license (MIT License) ├── .gitignore                  # Files ignored by Git │
+├── LICENSE                     # Open-source license (MIT License) ├── Data and code.zip           # All data and code files │
 ├── data/                       # Data directory
 │   ├── processed/              # **Analysis-ready data** (directly used by scripts)